Installation qualification

-Installation Qualification (IQ) is the documented verification that equipment, devices, and systems have been installed in accordance with regulations – in compliance with the requirements of EU-GMP Annex 15 and FDA Process Validation Guidance.
-It is a technical term from quality management.
+Installation Qualification (IQ) is the documented verification that equipment, devices, and systems have been installed in accordance with regulations, in compliance with the requirements of EU-GMP Annex 15 and FDA Process Validation Guidance.
+It is a technical term from the field of quality management.
 In the classic qualification model, the IQ follows the Design Qualification (DQ) and precedes the Operational Qualification (OQ) and Performance Qualification (PQ).

-The IQ is relevant for many industries; in pharmaceutical production it forms the basis for GMP compliance (GMP = Good Manufacturing Practice, quality assurance system for pharmaceuticals).
+The IQ is relevant for many industries; in pharmaceutical production, it forms the basis for GMP compliance (GMP stands for Good Manufacturing Practice, a quality assurance system for pharmaceuticals).
 It is mandatory to meet GMP requirements and regulatory proof obligations to authorities such as the FDA and EMA.

 Aspects of the IQ and typical contents